REAL: Regression-Aware Reinforcement Learning for LLM-as-a-Judge: Limitations

 \section{Limitations}

-First, our formulation focuses on pointwise regression settings and does not directly address pairwise preference learning.
-In addition, the approach relies on self-generated Chain-of-Thought reasoning, which may inherit biases or systematic errors from base models.
+REAL relies on the quality and calibration of the underlying score supervision.
+If training labels are noisy, inconsistent, or systematically biased, the regression-aware objective may optimize toward imperfect numerical targets.
+In addition, REAL relies on self-generated Chain-of-Thought reasoning during evaluation, which may inherit biases or systematic errors from the underlying base models.